websemantics/builder-extension/README.md

 #### Step by Step Usage:

-1- Install this extension, see bottom page.
+1- Install this extension, see install section at the bottom of this page.

-2- Start with an empty module, 'Blog' (namespace = 'blog' by defaul)
+2- Start with an empty module, 'Blog' (namespace = `blog` by defaul)

 ```
 php artisan make:addon websemantics.module.blog